-After signing up to HM Treasury’s Women in Finance Charter last year, we are now thrilled to announce that we have been officially included in the updated list of signatories in 2020, we’re excited to share that we have an update on our progress so far!
+After signing up to HM Treasury’s Women in Finance Charter in 2019 and then being officially included in the updated list of signatories in 2020, we’re excited to share that we have an update on our progress so far!

-The Women in Finance Charter, an initiative launched by HM Treasury in collaboration with New Financial, in order to “build a more balanced and fair industry”.
+The Women in Finance Charter is an initiative that was launched by HM Treasury in collaboration with New Financial, in order to “build a more balanced and fair industry”.
 All signatories are required to make a pledge to take real action against gender inequality, which involves:

 - Having one dedicated member of our senior executive team who is responsible and accountable for gender diversity and inclusion